ociswap/ociswap-migrations/README.md

 - [Stokenet Developer Console](https://stokenet-console.radixdlt.com)
 - [Mainnet Developer Console](https://console.radixdlt.com)

 We recommend testing on Stokenet first to ensure that the wallet displays the information correctly before deploying to Mainnet.
-Once satisfied, you can proceed to instantiate the migration component using the following manifest:
+Once satisfied, you can proceed to instantiate the migration component.

 ## Instantiation
 Now call the `instantiate` function on the blueprint passing the `old_address` (Babylon address of your old token - every Olympia token will have a new address on Bablyon) and `new_token` (full new total supply):